2022 Scotland Tri-Nation Series (round 15)

 The 2022 Scotland Tri-Nation Series was the 15th round of the 2019–2023 ICC Cricket World Cup League 2 cricket tournament that took place in Scotland in August 2022.
-It was a tri-nation series between Scotland, the United Arab Emirates and the United States cricket teams, with the matches played as One Day International (ODI) fixtures.
+It was a tri-nation series involving Scotland, the United Arab Emirates and the United States cricket teams, with the matches played as One Day International (ODI) fixtures.
 The ICC Cricket World Cup League 2 forms part of the qualification pathway to the 2023 Cricket World Cup.
 In June 2022, Cricket Scotland confirmed the fixtures for the series.